webstylecenter/Homepage/README.md

 # Mobile support
 This tool with all it's beauty also runs on your mobile device.
 To get the best experience, use chrome for Android or Safari on iOS and save the page as icon to your homescreen.
 This way you get a fullscreen experience on your mobile device, and have quick access to it's functionality, like the checklist that is usefull for shoppinglists for example.

 Please not that some sites, that have the previous mentioned X-Frame headers might not open on your mobile device.
-Luckely, a button is placed to open the page in a browser view.
-On anroid, a simply hit on the back button brings you back to the app.
+For that, a button is placed to open the page in a browser view.
+On Android, a simply hit on the back button brings you back to the app.
 Most site's will work!

 It's recommended to load the page on WIFI if your low on your data limit the first time you open it on your mobile after running gulp.
 If you do so, all css and javascripts will be cached until you run gulp again.
 It's not megabytes of a difference, but in case your developing this tool it's a usefull reminder.